Pa. officials back aggressive coronavirus containment measures. Philly Mayor Jim Kenney doesn't.

 - As coronavirus fears bear down on Philly courts and jails, DA Krasner rethinks bail, charging

-- With 31 new coronavirus cases, New Jersey closes all schools; Pa. number rises to 65, with four new cases in Philly; 7th case at U of Delaware
+- CDC recommends canceling gatherings of 50 people or more; New Jersey closes all schools; Pa. cases rise to 65, with four new cases in Philly

 But Philadelphia Mayor Jim Kenney has taken a different approach.